contrapuntal/Lyft-Perception-Challenge/README.md

 The network uses a two major blocks: a Non-bottleneck 1D block and a Downsampler block.
 Both blocks are shown in diagrams below, which are taken from the ERFnet paper.
 The network is separated into two parts - the encoder and the decoder.
 The encoder consists of a combination of non-bottleneck 1D blocks and downsampler blocks.
 The decoder consists of upsampler blocks and non-bottleneck 1D blocks.

 #### Non-bottleneck 1D block:
-Dropout is added at the end of every non-bottleneck 1-D block.
+Dropout of 0.3 is added at the end of every non-bottleneck 1-D block.
 After each combination of 3x1 and 1x3 convolutions, batch normalization is performed.
 Dilated convolutions of 2, 4, 8, and 16 are used in the network.
-Relu is used after the first 3 convolutions and at the end of the block.
+ReLU is used after the first 3 convolutions and at the end of the block.
 There's a residual connection between input of the block and the output of the block.

 ![](writeup/nb1d.png)